Home Assistant: Setting up the Aqara FP2 Presence Sensor

 To give you a concrete example of how to setup a room, I’ll walk you through my home office setup.
 A photo of the room is below the room floorplan.
 A few things to take note of:

-• Populating the room with stickers for curtains, lamps, desks, chairs, etc. is important.
+• Populating the room with stickers for curtains, lamps, desks, chairs, etc. is a good idea.

 • If you want motion/presence to trigger a light, for example, you can setup the zone as a path to your desk so by the time you sit down it has a chance to detect you and turn the lights on.